Self-Deploy Tableau Server on AWS in a Distributed Environment

 After you have launched the EC2 instances, connect to them from one of the Remote Desktop Gateway (RDGW) instances by using the credentials that you decrypted for the local administrator account.

 You’ll install Tableau Server on the Amazon EC2 instances you launched in Step 3: Deploy Three Amazon EC2 Instances and configure the instances as primary and worker servers.
-For more information about installing and configuring Tableau Server on a primary and worker nodes, see Quick Start: Distributed Server.
+For more information about installing and configuring Tableau Server on a primary and worker nodes, see Distributed Environments.

 Follow the steps outlined in Getting Started with Elastic Load Balancing in the Elastic Load Balancing User Guide at the AWS website to launch a load balancer within your VPC.